progwebtec/classes-module/content/classes/ss2025/m1/_index.md

 ## Welcome!

 M1 Media Programming is a general refresher and brush-up on your programming and software engineering skills.
-The class is divided in two rather independent parts:
+The class is divided in two mostly independent parts:
 1. The Lab on Wednesday introduces the three specialisation areas of our media informatics program: Game Technology and Interactive Systems, Visual Computing and Web Technology. sdafadsf
 This part is held